Asthenia: Causes, Symptoms, and Effective Treatment Options

 • Sedentary Lifestyle: Lack of physical activity can weaken muscles and decrease overall energy levels.
 Regular exercise is crucial for maintaining physical fitness and mental well-being.

 • Sleep Disorders: Conditions like insomnia or sleep apnea can significantly impact sleep quality, leading to chronic fatigue.
-Sleep apnea disrupts breathing during sleep, resulting in frequent awakenings and poor rest.
+Sleep apnea disrupts breathing during sleep, causing frequent awakenings and poor rest.

 • Substance Abuse: Alcohol and drug use can disrupt sleep patterns and contribute to feelings of weakness.
 Both substances can affect mood and overall health, exacerbating fatigue.

-Certain environmental factors can also play a role in the development of asthenia:
+Environmental factors can play a role in the development of asthenia:

 • Chronic Stress: Ongoing stress from work, family, or financial pressures can lead to physical and emotional exhaustion.
 The body’s stress response can drain energy levels over time.

-• Inadequate Rest: Not allowing sufficient time for recovery after illness, physical exertion, or emotional stress can result in prolonged fatigue.
+• Inadequate Rest: Failing to allow sufficient time for recovery after illness, physical exertion, or emotional stress can result in prolonged fatigue.

-Asthenia presents with a variety of symptoms, which can differ from person to person.
+Asthenia presents with a range of symptoms that can vary from person to person.
 Common symptoms include:

 • Persistent Fatigue: An overwhelming sense of tiredness that does not improve with rest.